jeteve/mokapot/README.md

-In search technology, a percolator is a component that allows the matching of a stream of documents (for instance representing events) against a relatively static set of queries (representing specific interests in passing events).
+In search technology, a percolator is a component that allows the matching of a stream of documents (for instance representing events) against a relatively static set of queries (representing specific interests in events).

-One very common use of a percolator is to implement instant alerting.
+One very common use of a percolator is to implement instant alerting, when you consider incoming document as events.

+# Features

+- Percolator first design

+- Support for fuzzy queries (coming up)

+- Support for number comparison queries (coming up)

+# Non-features

+- Full text search.
+This does not contain any document body tokenizing.

 # Getting started with development